 Free Consultation with Our New York Brain Injury Attorneys

-Our attorneys handle brain injury and stroke cases in New York City and all of New York State, Connecticut and New Jersey.
-Contact us to schedule your free consultation to discuss your concerns.
+Our attorneys handle traumatic brain injury, infant brain injury, and stroke cases in New York City and all of New York State, Connecticut and New Jersey.
+If a brain injury has impacted your family contact us today to discuss your legal rights and options.
 We charge no fees until we recover compensation for your family.

 VERDICTS & SETTLEMENTS

 Widow brought a wrongful death suit against a doctor after botched surgery of her husband.